macieklamberski/frontkit/README.md

 # Frontkit

 Frontkit is a scaffolding for web projects.
-It consists of directories structure, base files and Gulp workflow which supports modern web tools like CSS preprocessors, file minificators, image optimizers.
+It consists of directories structure, base files and Gulp workflow which supports modern web tools like Browserify, JavaScript ES6 support, CSS preprocessors, file minificators, image optimizers.

 ## Structure